wearetheframers/frame-core-wip/docs/Architecture/core/framer/framer.md

 ### Initialization

-To initialize a `Framer` with roles and goals, use the `initialize()` method.
-This method will automatically call `act()`, enabling the `Framer` to start processing perceptions and making decisions.
-The `act()` method sets the Framer to an active state, allowing it to respond to perceptions and execute tasks.
+Framers start acting immediately upon creation, processing perceptions and making decisions.
 If you need to stop the `Framer` from acting or making new tasks, use the `halt()` method.
 The `halt()` method is crucial for pausing the Framer's activities without shutting it down completely.

 - Task Management: Create and manage tasks efficiently.
 - Decision Making: Utilize advanced decision-making processes to guide actions.